Updated: Updated: Architecture

 Book cover The Software Architect Elevator

-My book The Software Architect Elevator helps architects and IT professionals play at the intersection of technology, organization, and transformation by sharing the real-life journey of a chief architect.
+The Software Architect Elevator helps architects and IT professionals to take their role to the next level.
+By sharing the real-life journey of a chief architect, it shows how to influence organizations at the intersection of business and technology.
 Buy it on Amazon US, Amazon UK, Amazon Europe